 But when do you pay your realtor?

 The brokerage fee is only paid to the broker when the keys are handed over.
-You do not pay this brokerage fee directly to the broker.
+You do not pay this brokerage fee directly to the realtor.
 This is because the notary does this.

 If your home is sold, the buyer of your home transfers the purchase price + notary fees to a special “third-party account” of the notary.
-The notary pays the brokerage commission for your sales broker from this sum of money.
-So you don’t have to put money aside to pay your broker.
+The notary pays the brokerage commission for your sales realtor from this sum of money.
+So you don’t have to put money aside to pay your realtor.

 When purchasing your home